Imagining Marfa

 Four Owls

-I stood in front of the church, with the car doors and rear hatch wide open while eating a snack.
-After a while I noticed a dark shape underneath the shaded eave high up on the eastern wall — the building and the chapel interior are almost three stories high.
-It looked like a bird was sitting on the gutter downspout.
-I walked closer to the side of the church, looked up and saw its head rotate towards me and realized it was an owl.
+I leaned against the car in front of the church, with the doors and rear hatch wide open and ate a snack.
+After a while I noticed a dark shape underneath the shaded eave high up on the eastern wall.
+It looked like something was on the downspout.
+I walked closer and saw the head of an owl rotate towards me.
 It was big.
-I scanned the wall further and then noticed a second owl on the other gutter downspout.
-I couldn’t believe I was seeing two more owls in less than twenty-four hours, for a total of three.
+I looked closer and noticed a second owl on the other gutter downspout.
+I couldn’t believe I was seeing two more owls in less than twenty-four hours for a total of three.

 © C. Davidson